 To give you a quick background about myself – I’m Charles, I grew up in New York, worked in finance for 6 years, took a year off to travel the world, and am now back in NYC.

 When I started this site, I was not a writer, web developer, photographer or search engine optimization expert.
 You may think that by starting a travel website I would have been one of those but in reality I was just a regular guy who loved to travel.

 I took that passion though and turned it into a travel website to help others around the world visit some of the places that I have experienced throughout the years.
 And over time, I have slowly became more and more of an expert in creating the best travel resources out there for you.

 In the past I have been lucky enough to travel consistently.
 Whether it be traveling as a kid to my mom’s homeland of Italy or heading to Southeast Asia as a post graduation trip, there have been many places I have been able to visit in between.

 After college though and once in the real world, travel became more important to me.
 It was a way to get out of reality for a couple weeks and experience what else is out there beyond the big city of New York.

-The travel planning process became something I thoroughly enjoyed doing and soon enough my friends and I were taking annual trips around the world.
-Which takes me to my next point and how TripTins actually began…
+The travel planning process became something I thoroughly enjoyed doing and soon enough my friends and I were taking annual trips around the world to places like Thailand and the Azores.
+And this takes me to my next point and how TripTins actually began…

 A TripTins History